 - the functioning of the child or person with whom the child is living, falls below the accepted minimum.

-- the best interests of the child
+- what is in the best interests of the child

 - the legal grounds for the breach